José Blanco (cigar industrialist): Career

 In 1974, he began his sales career as a salesman for a Dominican rum maker.

 In 1980, he joined Grupo León Jimenes (now Empresa León Jimenes) to sell Presidente beer and Marlboro cigarettes.
 He worked his way up the corporate ladder to Supervisor (1985), Sales Coordinator (1990), Manager of Promotions and Public Relations (1992) and, finally, Sales Manager for Beer and Cigarettes for the Northeast Dominican Republic (1995).
-Even though his primary duties did not involve cigars, he was asked to become an unofficial member of the company's cigar taste testing panel by Guillermo Léon when the latter took over the cigar division, La Aurora.
+Even though his primary duties did not involve cigars, he was asked to become an unofficial member of the company's cigar taste testing panel by Guillermo Léon when the latter took over the cigar division, La Aurora. and he is now the world wide ambassador for Arturo Fuente Cigars.

 Cigars: La Aurora

 In 1999, he was finally able to join the La Aurora cigar division as their Sales Manager.
 To this point, his cigar consumption consisted mainly of cigars made from Dominican filler with Cameroon or Connecticut wrappers, along with the occasional Cuban cigar.
 Once he started visiting cigar retailers in his new position, he began to discover tobaccos from other countries, such as Honduras, Nicaragua, and Ecuador.
 He developed a passion for blending – “I don't care how good a cigar is, if it's good and it's one-dimensional, to me it's just a good, boring smoke.
 I like cigars that are complex and change a lot.”

 He began to work on blends for La Aurora.
 His first major success as a blender came with the 100 Años, created to celebrate La Aurora's 100th anniversary in 2003.
 The 100 Años won La Aurora some unaccustomed accolades – in Cigar Aficionado magazine's annual ranking of the top 25 cigars of the year, the 100 Años Belicoso was ranked 2nd.
 He followed this success with the 1495 Series, the 107, and the Barrel Aged blends.

 After 31 years with Empresa León Jimenes and La Aurora, Blanco retired from the company on 15 June 2011.